muquit/mailsend-go/README.md

                            gmail, yahoo, outlook, gmx, zoho, aol -port port             - port of SMTP server.
 Default is 587 -domain domain         - domain name for SMTP HELO.
-Default is localhost -info                  - Print info about SMTP server -printCerts            - Print Certificates in connection with -info.
+Default is localhost -info                  - Print info about SMTP server and exit -printCerts            - Print Certificates in connection with -info.
 Default is No -ssl                   - SMTP over SSL.
 Default is StartTLS -verifyCert            - Verify Certificate in connection.
 Default is No